-22 Article 22 of Law No. 83/95.
+Article 22 of Law No. 83/95.

-23 Article 566(2) of the CC.
+Article 566(2) of the CC.

-IX PASS-ON DEFENCES

-From our perspective, at least in theory, a pass-on defence could be used by a defendant in a national private antitrust proceeding sustaining that the claimant has suffered no damages because, for instance, overcharges were passed on to the plaintiff's customers.
+IX PASS-ON DEFENCES From our perspective, at least in theory, a pass-on defence could be used by a defendant in a national private antitrust proceeding sustaining that the claimant has suffered no damages because, for instance, overcharges were passed on to the plaintiff's customers.
 However, it may be difficult for defendants to provide evidence that the passing-on, such as a surcharge or any additional cost, has actually occurred, as they might not have in-depth knowledge of the claimant's revenues or cost structure.
 Therefore, the use of the pass-on defence strategy can entail non-negligible difficulties in order to be successful and effective in a private antitrust proceeding.

-X FOLLOW-UP LITIGATION

-Public antitrust enforcement or criminal enforcement does not preclude the right of private parties to claim antitrust damages from defendants.

-Specifically, the Portuguese Competition Authority's final decisions can serve as prima facie evidence of an infringement of competition law by one or more companies before a court and the competition's authority decision shall be freely evaluated by the judge.24

-Leniency applicants before the Portuguese Competition Authority do not benefit from any type of immunity in terms of follow-up litigation pursuant to Law No. 39/2006 of 25 August 2006, which establishes the national leniency regime, and Regulation No. 216/2006 of 22 November 2006, which sets forth the procedure for gaining immunity or a reduction in the applicable sanctions.
+X FOLLOW-UP LITIGATION Public antitrust enforcement or criminal enforcement does not preclude the right of private parties to claim antitrust damages from defendants.
+Specifically, the Portuguese Competition Authority's final decisions can serve as prima facie evidence of an infringement of competition law by one or more companies before a court, and the Competition Authority's decision shall be freely evaluated by the judge.
+Leniency applicants before the Portuguese Competition Authority do not benefit from any type of immunity in terms of follow-on litigation pursuant to Law No. 39/2006 of 25 August 2006, which establishes the national leniency regime, and Regulation No. 216/2006 of 22 November 2006, which sets forth the procedure for gaining immunity or a reduction in the applicable sanctions.
+XI PRIVILEGE Attorney legal privilege is strongly protected by the Portuguese Bar Association, not only for external lawyers, but also for in-house counsel.
+Legal Opinion No. E-07/07 of the General Council of Portuguese Lawyers, adopted on 27 June 2007, expressly recognises legal privilege for in-house lawyers in the context of inquiries by competition authorities.

-XI PRIVILEGE

-Attorney legal privilege is strongly protected by the Portuguese Bar Association, not only for external lawyers, but also for in-house counsel.
-Legal Opinion No. E-07/07 of the General Council of Portuguese Lawyers, adopted on 27 June 2007, expressly recognises legal privilege for in-house lawyers in the context of inquiries by Competition Authorities.
 The Portuguese Bar Association Statute clearly provides that lawyers (external or internal) are protected by legal privilege before national courts and administrative authorities (including the Portuguese Competition Authority).
-The correspondence of lawyers registered before the Portuguese Bar Association that relates to his or her legal practice cannot be seized, including attorney-client and joint work product defences.
-The correspondence of the practice cannot be seized, including attorney-client and joint work product defences.

-This appraisal is also recognised by the judiciary: the Lisbon Commerce Court confirmed27 that no distinction should be made between in-house and external lawyers in terms of legal professional privilege protection.

-24 Article 522 of the CPC.
+The correspondence of lawyers registered before the Portuguese Bar Association that relates to their legal practice cannot be seized, including attorney-client and joint work product defences.
+This appraisal is also recognised by the judiciary: the Lisbon Commerce Court confirmed that no distinction should be made between in-house and external lawyers in terms of legal professional privilege protection.
+Article 522 of the CPC.

-25 See Article 87 of the Statute.

-26 Article 71 of the Statute.
+See Article 87 of the Statute.
+Article 71 of the Statute.

-27 Case 572/07.9TYLSB.
+Case 572/07.9TYLSB.